mattn/nostr-buzzword/README.md

 If you would like to ignore some npub(s), set $IGNORES for the path to the ignores.txt which is listed npub hex.

-If you would like to use user dictionary to use customized tokenizer, set $USERDIC for the path to the userdic.txt written as mecab dicionary format.
+If you would like to use user dictionary to use customized tokenizer, set $USERDIC for the path to the userdic.txt written as mecab dictionary format.

 ## License